-There is much to be said about each of these and I look forward to writing about them in future blogs.
+There is much to be said about each of these.
 For this installment I’m going focus on the S914 as many IBM i customers will be upgrading from their S814 to the S914, it makes sense to start with this gem.

 The POWER9 4U Scale Out Server is known as the S914 or machine 9009-41A and the specifications are as follows:

 - POWER9 Scale-Out SMT8 processor (4-core, 6-core, 8-core offerings)